-- Ensure all students, teachers and parents know that bullying will not be tolerated. - Ensure clarity and agreement about what is and is not bullying. - Ensure whole school awareness of the rights and responsibilities of all students with regard to bullying. - Involve all members of SWRAC, staff and students in helping to prevent bullying and to confront it when it occurs. - Encourage students to report instances of bullying. - Ensure that all students, parents and staff know what preventative steps SWRAC takes and how these are implemented. - Ensure all students, staff and parents know the procedure to follow when bullying occurs.
+Ensure all students, teachers and parents know that bullying will not be tolerated.

+- Ensure clarity and agreement about what is and is not bullying. - Ensure whole college awareness of the rights and responsibilities of all students with regard to bullying. - Involve all members of SWRAC, staff and students in helping to prevent bullying and to confront it when it occurs. - Encourage students to report instances of bullying. - Ensure that all students, parents and staff know what preventative steps SWRAC takes and how these are implemented. - Ensure all students, staff and parents know the procedure to follow when bullying occurs. - Encourage students, staff and parents to use Whisper app to report incidents, this can be anonymously if required.

-In dealing with bullying we aim to:
+In dealing with bullying, we aim to:

-- Eliminate the bullying itself. - Support the victim by resolving the problem and by building up his/her self esteem and where appropriate developing strategies to avoid bullying. - Bring the perpetrator to realise the unacceptability of his/her behaviour and the consequences should it continue. - Investigate the cause of the bullying behaviour and where appropriate work with him/her to modify his/her behaviour. - Reconcile the perpetrator and the victim.
+- Eliminate the bullying itself. - Support the victim by resolving the problem and by building up his/her self-esteem and where appropriate developing strategies to avoid bullying. - Bring the perpetrator to realise the unacceptability of his/her behaviour and the consequences should it continue. - Investigate the cause of the bullying behaviour and where appropriate work with him/her to modify his/her behaviour. - Reconcile the perpetrator and the victim.